Types of Degrees Systems Engineering Majors Are Getting

 Knowledge Areas for Systems Engineering Majors

-A major in systems engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in systems engineering should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for Systems Engineering Majors

 systems engineering majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.